onezer/Bredex/readme.md

 The search works with partial `brand` and `model` matches.
 The `price` narrows it down to with a less or equal relation to the cars' price.
 With the search the clients receives a list of the matching results.
-The results are in the following format:
+The results are the URLs in the following format:
 ```json
 [
     "http://localhost:9000/ad/1",